 What To Expect

 The monkey forest can be a bit wild.

 I’ve seen monkeys crawl on peoples’ faces, pull down women’s tops, steal water bottles, steal sunglasses (don’t wear those), and just flop down and take naps in the middle of the walking path.
 Somehow I’ve miraculously escaped being peed on, even though I’ve let countless monkeys climb on my shoulders over the years.

 With that said, this is a place where you have a good chance of being bitten or peed on.
 If you don’t like monkeys, then stay far away!
 I’ve gotten a few bites, but none that broke skin and the monkeys don’t really have any diseases to worry about (see the safety discussion below).

 Again, the monkey forest is a bit different from a zoo, because the monkeys are free to come and go as they please.
 This is their natural habitat.
 The monkeys live here, and sleep in the banyan trees.
 You’re going into their cherished monkey living quarters.
 Their jungle palace, if you will.

 Still, you can feed the monkeys or take pictures with them.
-There’s a banana vendor where you can buy a head of bananas for 25,000 IDR ($1.70 USD), and the monkeys go crazy for these.
-The staff also have slingshots to keep the monkeys in line (usually all they have to do is pull out the slingshot and they’ll head for the hills!).
+The staff can use a snack to lure them onto your shoulder, and they also have slingshots to keep the monkeys in line (usually all they have to do is pull out the slingshot and they’ll head for the hills).

 Things NOT To Do